Long-eared owl

-The long-eared owl (Asio otus), also known as the northern long-eared owl or, more informally, as the lesser horned owl or cat owl, is a medium-sized species of owl with an extensive breeding range.
+The long-eared owl (Asio otus), also known as the northern long-eared owl or informally as the lesser horned owl or cat owl, is a medium-sized typical owl with an extensive range.
 The genus name, Asio, is Latin for "horned owl", and the specific epithet, otus, is derived from Greek and refers to a small eared owl.
-The species breeds in many areas through Europe and the Palearctic, as well as in North America.
-This species is a part of the larger grouping of owls known as typical owls, of the family Strigidae, which contains most extant species of owl.
+It breeds in Europe and the Palearctic, as well as in North America.

-This owl shows a partiality for semi-open habitats, particularly woodland edge, as they prefer to roost and nest within dense stands of wood but prefer to hunt over open ground.
-The long-eared owl is a specialized predator, focusing its diet on small rodents, especially voles, which compose most of their diet.
-Under some circumstances, such as population cycles of their regular prey, arid or insular regional habitats or urbanization, this species can adapt fairly well to a diversity of prey, including birds and insects.
+This owl prefers semi-open habitats, particularly woodland edge, as they to roost and nest within dense stands of wood but prefer to hunt over open ground.
+The long-eared owl primarily hunts small rodents, especially voles, but during population cycles of their regular prey, or in arid, insular, or urbanized habitats, it takes diverse prey including birds and insects.
 The long-eared owl utilizes nests built by other animals, in particular by corvids.
 Breeding success in this species is correlated with prey populations and predation risks.
 Unlike many owls, long-eared owls are not strongly territorial or sedentary.
-They are partially migratory and sometimes characterized as "nomadic".
+They are partially migratory or nomadic.
 Another characteristic of this species is its partiality for regular roosts shared by a number of long-eared owls at once.
 The long-eared owl is one of the most widely distributed and most numerous owl species in the world, and due to its very broad range and numbers it is considered a least concern species by the IUCN.
 Nonetheless, strong declines have been detected for this owl in several parts of its range.